-Revenue from sale of real estate recognized over time amounted to P10,825.3 million and P11,360.4 million in 2019 and 2018, respectively, while room, cinema and other revenues recognized at a point in time amounted to P1,318.2 million and P1,043.8 million in 2019 and 2018, respectively (see Note 21).
+Revenue from sale of real estate recognized over time amounted to P7,213.1 million, P10,825.3 million and P11,360.4 million in 2020, 2019 and 2018, respectively, while room, cinema and other revenues recognized at a point in time amounted to P633.6 million, P1,318.2 million and P1,043.8 million in 2020, 2019 and 2018, respectively (see Note 21).

 Identifying Performance Obligation.
-The Group has contracts to sell covering the sale of condominium unit and parking lot.
+The Group has contracts to sell covering the sale of lots, house and lots, condominium unit and parking lot.
 The Group concluded that there is one performance obligation in these contracts because, the developer has the obligation to deliver the condominium unit and parking lot duly constructed in a specific lot and fully integrated into the serviced land in accordance with the approved plan.
 Included also in this performance obligation is the Group's service is to transfer the title of the real estate unit to the customer.